projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

    :align: center
    :name: emu-passthru-diff

-   Difference between emulation and passthrough
+   Difference Between Emulation and Passthrough

 Passthrough in the hypervisor provides the following functionalities to allow the VM to access PCI devices directly: